 Yes, it can be that simple, but at the core is living well within your means.
 Over time it is your personal net worth that might determine your financial health and happiness.
 Your net worth will be your total assets minus your debt.
 Personally, I like having no debt, that can create some personal and financial freedom.
-My wife and I paid off our Toronto home (I call that our accidental investment) and we drive older (paid for) vehicles that have each travelled over 240,000 kilometers.
+My wife and I paid off our Toronto home (I call that our accidental investment) and we drive older (paid for) vehicles that have each traveled over 250,000 kilometers.

 Financial and personal happiness can go together, they often do travel together.
 Studies will show that money can buy happiness, to a point.
 Those with a financial plan are typically ‘happier’.
 It feels good to know that we’re moving forward financially.
 It feels good to track and witness that we are moving forward financially.
 You don’t have to be rich, you don’t have to be a high income earner to find that financial sweet spot.
 I would also put another item high on the list – do something you really enjoy to earn a living.
 On that front I outlined my personal experience in this linkedin article Combine Work With a Purpose.
 Discover The Joy of Work.

 Having enough money = freedom.
 Freedom feels good.